United Launch Alliance is a significant organization in the space industry. Detailed historical information will be added soon.

 This page is under development.
 Please check back for comprehensive history, mission details, and achievements.

-On April 4, a United Launch Alliance Atlas V rocket will launch 29 Amazon Leo internet satellites into low Earth orbit as part of Amazon's effort to provide global internet service from space.
-This launch marks a significant step in the development of Amazon's megaconstellation, which aims to eventually consist of approximately 3,200 satellites.
+A United Launch Alliance (ULA) Atlas V rocket launched 29 of Amazon's internet satellites into low Earth orbit on April 27, 2023, as part of the Amazon Leo broadband constellation, which aims to provide global internet coverage.
+The mission is a significant step in the development of Amazon's satellite-based internet services, rivaling SpaceX's Starlink megaconstellation.